-We currently offer two unique online courses for caregivers and professionals.
+We currently offer three unique online courses for caregivers and professionals, North America-wide!

 Learn the essentials – online, from anywhere.

-“Getting It Right From Day One” is an online video-based course that covers the important things caregivers need to know to keep a baby safe in their car seat during their first year of life.
+“Getting It Right From Day One” is an online video-based eCourse that covers the important things parents and caregivers need to know to keep a baby safe in their car seat during their first year of life.

 Becoming a parent for the first time is challenging and often confusing; with all sorts of contradictory information being given between the government, health care providers, friends and family.
 Though installing car seats shouldn’t be complicated, it can be an extremely daunting task for new parents, experienced parents and other caregivers.

-This course is designed to help you de-mystify installing your car seat, clarify best practices and get you to a place of confidence regarding your child’s safety in your vehicle.
+This eCourse is designed to help you de-mystify installing your car seat, clarify best practices and get you to a place of confidence regarding your child’s safety in your vehicle.

 “Supporting Neonatal Resuscitation” helps doulas understand procedures of neonatal resuscitation and the NICU so they can confidently support their clients through unforeseen or complex birth outcomes.